ronanboiteau/NormEZ/README.md

  - Folder names that don't respect the [snake_case naming convention](https://en.wikipedia.org/wiki/Snake_case).
  - Function names that don't respect the [snake_case naming convention](https://en.wikipedia.org/wiki/Snake_case).
  - Functions must be separated by *one and only one* empty line in `.c` files.
- - Condition and assignment on the same line.
  - Extra space between function name and opening parenthesis.
  - Misplaced curly brackets.
  - Multiple variables declared on the same line.